Oberon (moon): Surface features and geology

 Oberon is the second-darkest large moon of Uranus after Umbriel.
 Its surface shows a strong opposition surge: its reflectivity decreases from 31% at a phase angle of 0° (geometrical albedo) to 22% at an angle of about 1°.
 Oberon has a low Bond albedo of about 14%.
 Its surface is generally red in color, except for fresh impact deposits, which are neutral or slightly blue.
 Oberon is, in fact, the reddest among the major Uranian moons.
 Its trailing and leading hemispheres are asymmetrical: the latter is much redder than the former, because it contains more dark red material.
 The reddening of the surfaces is often a result of space weathering caused by bombardment of the surface by charged particles and micrometeorites over the age of the Solar System.
-However, the color asymmetry of Oberon is more likely caused by accretion of a reddish material spiraling in from outer parts of the Uranian system, possibly from irregular satellites, which would occur predominately on the leading hemisphere.
+However, the color asymmetry of Oberon is more likely caused by accretion of a reddish material spiraling in from outer parts of the Uranian system, possibly from irregular satellites, which would occur predominately on the leading hemisphere, similar to Saturn's moon Iapetus.

-Scientists have recognized two classes of geological feature on Oberon: craters and chasmata ('canyons'—deep, elongated, steep-sided depressions which would probably be described as rift valleys or escarpments if on Earth).
+Two primary classes of geological features dominate Oberon's surface: impact craters and chasmata ('canyons'—deep, elongated, steep-sided depressions which would probably be described as rift valleys or escarpments if on Earth).
 Oberon's surface is the most heavily cratered of all the Uranian moons, with a crater density approaching saturation—when the formation of new craters is balanced by destruction of old ones.
 This high number of craters indicates that Oberon has the most ancient surface among Uranus's moons.
 The crater diameters range up to 206 kilometers for the largest known crater, Hamlet.
 Many large craters are surrounded by bright impact ejecta (rays) consisting of relatively fresh ice.
 The largest craters, Hamlet, Othello and Macbeth, have floors made of a very dark material deposited after their formation.
 A peak with a height of about 11 km was observed in some Voyager images near the south-eastern limb of Oberon, which may be the central peak of a large impact basin with a diameter of about 375 km.
 Oberon's surface is intersected by a system of canyons, which, however, are less widespread than those found on Titania.
 The canyons' sides are probably scarps produced by normal faults which can be either old or fresh: the latter transect the bright deposits of some large craters, indicating that they formed later.
 The most prominent Oberonian canyon is Mommur Chasma.